dashpay/dips/compressed-headers.md

 #### Bitfield

-To make parsing of header messages easier and further increase header compression, a single byte bitfield was suggested by gmaxwell footnote:[https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-December/015397.html].
+To make parsing of header messages easier and further increase header compression, a single byte bitfield was suggested by [gmaxwell](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-December/015397.html).
 We propose the following amended bitfield meanings (bits re-ordered to match `headers2` field order):

 |Bit | Meaning + field size to read |
 | -  | -                            |